samazeitoun/Encryption-Decryption-System/README.md

 # Encryption-Decryption-System
-This C++ program encrypts and decrypts text using a custom formula, offering users a simple text-based encryption tool.
+This C++ program provides a basic encryption and decryption system using a custom mathematical algorithm.
+Users can input text to encrypt it into numeric values or decrypt those values back to the original message.
+The interface includes ASCII art and clear prompts, making it interactive and easy to use for beginners.